 Before you begin, consider the following:

 Learning space: Do you have the environment you need to focus and work?
 Consider establishing a designated work space and making it as comfortable as possible.
 Limited on space and quiet?
 Use headphones and quiet background music that might help you focus.
 YouTube is a good option for free study music – the ONDAS Student Center and Transfer Student Center peers love LoFi hip hop radio.

 Learning tools: All UCSB students have access to the G Suite: Gmail, Calendar, Docs, Sheets, Slides, Hangouts, and more.
 Familiarize yourself with these useful learning and social tools, and remember to check your email every day.
 GauchoSpace will house material for most, if not all, of your courses.
 Zoom can be used for classes, office hours, and group meetings.
 This site also offers tips for GauchoSpace and Zoom.

 Technology: You will need access to a computer, ideally with camera capabilities.
 Students can rent a free Chromebook from UCSB.
 Do you have access to reliable internet?
 Visit the Internet Access & Technology page for more options.

 Syllabi: Read your syllabus for each class carefully!
 Each class will have its own requirements.
 Be sure to check whether your class is meeting live on Zoom/other technology (synchronous) or if you are expected to complete the course material at your own pace (asynchronous).
-Regardless of this, pay close attention to your deadlines.
+By accessing GOLD you can find out if your classes will take place synchronously or asynchronously (check the course information section).
+Make sure to pay close attention to your deadlines.
 For help understanding your syllabi, visit CLAS and view the workshop titled Learning Online: Three Exercises.

 Resources & Strategies for UCSB Students